Register Login

 Here in the Greater Boston area the real estate market is red hot and moving fast.
 The current market is creating unprecedentedly low housing inventory.
 Inventory is scarce for many buyers, leaving buyers wondering when the next potential house will come along that suites their needs.
 This makes an FHA 203k Rehab loan a very viable option.

-Irregardless of the market, a rehab loan is available to most borrowers to easily access money to do necessary repairs or renovations to a home you just purchased, or to refinance and fund renovations of a home you already own.
+Regardless of the market, a rehab loan in MA is available to most borrowers to access money to do necessary repairs or renovations to a home you just purchased or to refinance and fund renovations of a home you already own.

 FHA 203k Rehab loans have been around since the 90’s.
-But a rehab loan could potentially open up more inventory for home buyers to consider in a market with tight inventory.
+An FHA rehab loan could potentially open up more inventory for homebuyers to consider in a market with tight inventory.
+Homes that may be a good fit but need to much work may now be a considerable.

-A 203k Rehab Loan is a backed by the Federal Housing Authority and it allows a home owner to combine the purchase of a home and renovation costs all into one loan.
-A 203k Rehab loan is also referred to as a renovation loan and can also be used to refinance a property and borrow money for a rehab at the same time.
+A 203k Rehab Loan is backed by the Federal Housing Authority and it allows a homeowner to combine the purchase of a home and renovation costs all into one loan.
+A 203k Rehab loan is also referred to as a renovation or rehab loan and can also be used to refinance a property and borrow money for renovation purposes.

 The great part of the 203k Rehab Loan is you still only need a 3.5% down payment or minimum equity.
 While the rehab loan does allow for a low down payment it does require a slightly higher credit score than a regular FHA loan.
+A Massachusetts borrower with bad credit may not be eligible for the rehab mortgage.
 Most lenders will be looking for a minimum of a 620 to 640 credit score.

 The FHA offers two different rehab loans.
 The Limited 203k Rehab and the 203k Rehab.